CNA-Tech/PKS-Ninja/LabGuides/PksUpgrade-PU7942/readme.md

 ## Prereqs

-For this lab, you will need access to the ControlCenter desktop, a working PKS deployment at release version current-1, or lower, and a PKS deployed kubernetes cluster.
+For this lab, you will need access to a PKS Ninja lab environment with a working PKS 1.2 deployment and a PKS deployed kubernetes cluster.

+If you do not already have a prepared lab environment, you can follow the steps in the [Try Some Labs!](https://github.com/CNA-Tech/PKS-Ninja/tree/master/Courses/CommunityLabs-CL7056) course to fully prepare a lab environment to complete this lab guide.

 You will need an account on Pivnet to download udpate tile and stemcells.
 If you do not have a Pivnet account, follow the directions to create one here: https://account.run.pivotal.io/z/uaa/sign-up